gingerlauren/news-project/README.md

    GINGER LAURENhhhhhhhhggggddddddddddddddd

 ## Description
-A news application application that allows listing and preview news articles from various sources as well as display current headlines on home page.
+A news application application that allows listing and preview of news articles from various sources as well as display current headlines on home page.

 ## Application Features
 * News Sources